Pastor, You Need Mentors, Have You Find One?

 When it comes to finding a mentor, you should find someone who’s several steps ahead of you.
 But they don’t necessarily have to be significantly older than you.

 As you look for a mentor, your goal is to find someone who’s ahead of you in whatever area you’re trying to improve upon.
 In this scenario, a mentor may be significantly older than you are, they may be several years older, or they may be your age.
 A mentor’s age isn’t a prerequisite.
-You want to have your eyes more on his or her character, experience, wisdom and his/her walk with God.
+You want to have your eyes more on his or her character, experience and wisdom.

 The fifth common misconception about mentors is that they have to be perfect.
 I’m not talking about someone who lives a perfect life per se.
 Instead, I’m talking about treating a mentor like a vending machine who provides answers to your questions when you key in what you want.